exercism/rust/exercises/concept/rpn-calculator/.docs/instructions.md

 pub fn evaluate(inputs: &[CalculatorInput]) -> Option<i32> {
     unimplemented!(
-        "Given the inputs: {:?}, evaluate them as though they were a Reverse Polish notation expression", inputs,
+        "Given the inputs: {inputs:?}, evaluate them as though they were a Reverse Polish notation expression" );
-    );
 }
 ```